The Braddock Road, south-central Pennsylvania, March 20, 2010.

-Tour de l’Horloge, 1490-97, Évreux, France, November 1, 2002.
+Tour de l’Horloge, 1490-97, Évreux, France.
+November 1, 2002.

-Gargouille (Gargoyle) or Chimera (Stryga), Cathédrale Notre Dame de Paris, July 12, 1979.
+Gargouille (Gargoyle) or Chimera (Stryga), Cathédrale Notre Dame de Paris.
+France.
+July 12, 1979.

-Gargouille (Gargoyle), Cathédrale Notre Dame de Paris, July 12, 1979.
+Gargouille (Gargoyle), Cathédrale Notre Dame de Paris, France.
+July 12, 1979.

-From the ground level upwards to the top of the cathedral every detail of the building is meticulously construed.
-One of its world famous and popular attractions is the various gargoyles: birds, humanoids, chimeras, etc., that dot the medieval building.
-With changing artistic taste, the Gothic period architecture was mostly reviled in Paris after about the year 1400.
-Accompanying political and cultural events in the nineteenth century–especially the crowning of Napoléon I (1769-1821) as Emperor of France in Notre Dame de Paris in 1804 and the publication of the French Romantic Gothic novel The Hunchback of Notre Dame by Victor Hugo in 1831–public interest in Gothic design and Notre Dame in particular (which had fallen into great disrepair) was revived.
-Under French architects Eugène Viollet-le-Duc (1814-1879) and Jean-Baptiste-Antoine Lassus (1807-1857) most of Notre Dame was overhauled in the 1840’s.
-As with many of its medieval-style treasures, the cathedral’s many gargoyles also underwent some reconstitution but the question remains as to how many precisely were reconstituted and to what specific extent.
+From ground level to the top of the cathedral all building details are meticulously construed.
+The gargoyles of birds, humanoids, chimeras, etc., that dot the medieval building are famous.
+With changing artistic tastes, the Gothic architecture was greatly reviled in Paris as early as the turn of the fifteenth century.
+Accompanying high profile political and cultural events in the early nineteenth century–-especially the crowning of Napoléon I (1769-1821) as Emperor of France in Notre Dame de Paris in 1804 followed by the publication of the French Romantic Gothic novel The Hunchback of Notre Dame by Victor Hugo in 1831–-public interest in Notre Dame de Paris and Gothic design generally revived.
+French architects Eugène Viollet-le-Duc (1814-1879) and Jean-Baptiste-Antoine Lassus (1807-1857) overhauled most of Notre Dame in the 1840’s.
+The cathedral’s exterior gargoyles also underwent reconstitution though to what extent is not fully known.

-Le Prieuré Maurice Denis (Courtyard), Saint-Germain-en-Laye, France.
+Courtyard of Le Prieuré Maurice Denis, Saint-Germain-en-Laye, France.
 October 31, 2002.

-The Collegial Church of St. Gertrude, 11th century, Nivelles, Belgium, March 1, 1992.
+The Collegial Church of St. Gertrude, 11th century, Nivelles, Belgium.
+March 1, 1992.